ntclark/PostScript/PostScriptInterpreter/Sources/COM Events/Readme.md

 So, the interpreter will respond, "Of course I have that connection point", and place a pointer to it in the pIConnectionPoint parameter.

+### Since the source interface is supported, tell the interpreter you want to be a sink

 All that is left to do now is let the interpreter know that you would like to receive calls on your implementation at the approprite times.
 Therefore, you "Advise" the connection point that you are out there, waiting for